zikman23/cat-facts-from-api/README.md

 ## How to Run

-Please download the source code and run it on a local http-server.
+[View live project here.](https://meow-facts.vercel.app/) Alternatively, you can download the source code and run it on a local http-server.